pac4j/play-pac4j/README.md

 From the <i>CommonProfile</i>, you can retrieve the most common properties that all profiles share.
 But you can also cast the user profile to the appropriate profile according to the provider used for authentication.
-For example, after a Facebook authentication :
+For example, after a Facebook authentication:
 <pre><code>// facebook profile
 FacebookProfile facebookProfile = (FacebookProfile) commonProfile;</code></pre>
-Or for all the OAuth profiles, to get the access token :
+Or for all the OAuth profiles, to get the access token:
 <pre><code>OAuthProfile oauthProfile = (OAuthProfile) commonProfile
 String accessToken = oauthProfile.getAccessToken();
 // or